 - Establish specific landing pages to help you segment the people who sign up via that page.
 You could run different automated email sequences for sign-ups from each page to learn more about them over time whilst qualifying them as a good lead

 - Offer a gamification element to the application to hold user interest and get them to finish.
-A tactic employed to great success by Credilikeme.

 The first consideration you should have when creating an opt-in form is whether every field is absolutely necessary.
 Your goal with an opt-in form is to secure key contact details.
 If there are fields that aren’t going to help you do that, then get rid of them.